AboutLocal/keyword-devops-challenge/README.md

 - Load balance the two servers having the same address using ELB

-Once you receive the permissions, please deploy your solution to the sandbox environment! :)
+Once you receive the permissions, deploy your solution to the sandbox environment! :)